ZenDevelopmentEcosystem/gitinfo/docs/usage.md

 Docker Compose
 --------------

-The repository contains a docker-compose example, including a template for the needed environment variables and ca-certificate mounts.
+The repository contains a docker-compose example `docker-compose.yml`, including a template for the needed environment variables and ca-certificate mounts.